walmartlabs/concord/README.md

 - Docker, listening on `tcp://127.0.0.1:2375`;
 - Ansible 2.6.0+ must be installed and available in `$PATH`.
   See [the official documentation](http://docs.ansible.com/ansible/intro_installation.html);
 - `requests` python module is required.
-It can be installed using `pip install requests` or a system package manager;
+It can be installed by using `pip install requests` or the system package manager;
 - Java must be available in `$PATH` as `java`;
 - [Chrome WebDriver](http://chromedriver.chromium.org/) available in `$PATH`.